List of Degrassi: Next Class characters

 Degrassi: Next Class is a Canadian teen drama television series primarily created by Linda Schuyler.
 The fifth entry in the Degrassi franchise created by Schuyler and Kit Hood, it is a direct continuation of the fourth series Degrassi: The Next Generation.
-It was released on Netflix internationally in January 2016 and aired on the Family Channel teen block, F2N, in Canada.
-Although a direct continuation of Degrassi: The Next Generation, and originally intended to be a new season of that series, it was designed and marketed as a new entry.
+It was released on Netflix internationally in January 2016.

 The following is a list of characters who have appeared in the series.